 Confessions: LeToya Luckett Tearfully Recalls Sleeping In Her Car In L.A.
 After Destiny’s Child

-LeToya Luckett shared for the first time openly that she was homeless after tenure with Destiny’s Child ended.
+LeToya Luckett shared for the first time openly that she was homeless after her tenure with Destiny’s Child ended.
 The revelation happened on a livestream yesterday and in reaction, followers were sending her the flowers she deserves for her perseverance.

-The actress and singer was simple “checking in” with fans on Instagram’s live stream.
+On Sunday, the actress and singer was simply “checking in” with fans on Instagram’s live stream.
 While chatting with one of her supporters, the topic of pursuing career dreams came up.
 “How did you continue pursuing your purpose even after the disappointment of [Destiny’s Child]?”, she asked.
-That’s when LeToya revealed one of her weakest moments happened when she was release from Destiny’s Child at merely 18-years-old.
+That’s when LeToya revealed one of her weakest moments happened when she was released from Destiny’s Child at merely 18-years-old.

 The split took a toll on LeToya’s confidence she recalls and it was a wild ride financially before she had a breakthrough.

 “I’m not gonna lie to you, after DC I didn’t know what I wanted to do.
 I was about 18-years-old, I hadn’t live as a normal teennager, I hadn’t gone to college.
 Even coming out of that, I wasn’t the most secure person because I was so used to having a ‘team’ mentality to think of going out on my own was terrifying.
 The thought of singing made me angry.
 I didn’t believe I had a voice, I didn’t believe I could sing, I didn’t believe I could return to the music industry.
 Make a long story short, after surrendering and getting to know God on a whole ‘nother level…I learned to surrender, get out of my own way, stop living in fear and allow him to direct my path.”